by Randall CraigFiled in: Blog, Communication, Content, Make It Happen TipsheetTagged as: Attribution, Digital Strategy, Plagiarism

 It is rare indeed that a person who is live-tweeting sets out to steal other’s ideas: in fact, it is usually quite the opposite.
 But their good deed has unwittingly exposed them to one of the many new social media ethical grey zones.
 While the communication channels have changed from what we were taught in grade one, the rules haven’t: If you use other’s ideas, you still need to quote, attribute, and link to the source.

-This week’s action plan: While it is impossible to edit a Tweet after it has been sent, blog posts can be uploaded.
+While it is impossible to edit a Tweet after it has been sent, blog posts can be updated.
 This week, scan through your social posts, and properly attribute others’ ideas with a link back to the source.
 Then add this requirement to your organization’s social media and editorial policies.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)